Employee Final Warning Letter Fill out the template

 On the other hand, a Final Warning Letter is only designed to be used for final warnings and contains different language which highlights the fact that the next step will be termination of employment.

-Is it mandatory to have an Employee Final Warning Letter?
+Is it mandatory to have a Final Warning Letter?

 An employer is not generally required by law to provide a certain number of warnings, or to provide formal written warnings, to an employee before terminating their employment.
 However, if the employment is terminated, and the employee makes an unfair dismissal claim, then the Fair Work Commission will pay attention to whether the employee was warned about their job performance issues before being terminated, and whether they were given the opportunity to improve their performance.
 Therefore, in order to protect against such a claim, employers usually take care to provide a number of warnings, as well as clear directions about how to improve.
 Most employers do this in writing, so that they have evidence to produce if they ever need to prove that they were fair to the employee.